VRam142/combinatorialHiC/README.md

 * BED file of all DpnII cutsites in the combined hg19/mm10 reference (not provided)
 * List of valid chromosome ids in format "chrid\tchr_length" (not provided, as this could conceivably change depending on the analysis)

+One will need to change specify some of the paths in the wrapper script, namely, the paths to the Python scripts / barcode files provided in this repo, and the paths to the reference files.

 Finally, the wrapper script takes raw, gzipped fastqs as input.

 The wrapper script is run as follows: